Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

-This Do It Yourself (DIY) article provides the procedure involved in replacing a Starter Motor on any Toyota and Lexus V6 engine designated as the 1MZFE.
-This would include the Camry, Solara, Avalon, ES300, RAV4, RX300 and HighLander.
+This Do-It-Yourself (DIY) article provides the procedure for replacing the starter motor on any Toyota and Lexus with the V6 engine 1MZFE, including the V6 Camry, Solara, Avalon, ES300, RAV4, RX300 and Highlander.

 No special tools are required to perform this replacement.
 A metric socket wrench or box wrench set with pliers is all that is needed.
 The steps are straightforward and should not take over 1.5 hours to complete at a moderate pace.

-- Remove the battery's Hold Down Bracket.
-In addition, the Bracket has a slide fit plastic box that should be removed by pushing a tab inward will pulling up on the box.
+- Remove the battery's hold-down bracket.
+Also remove the bracket's slide fit plastic box by pushing a tab inward while pulling up on the box.

 - After unbolting, remove the plastic wire harness fastener from the frame.

-Disconnect the two wires leading to the Positive Battery Terminal
+4. Disconnect the Two Wires Leading to the Positive Battery Terminal

-- Disconnecting the two wires leading to the Positive Battery Terminal will allow the removal of the Starter Motor with the Positive Wire attached.
-This is preferred rather than removing the wire from the Starter where working space is limited.
+- Disconnecting the two wires leading to the positive battery terminal will let you remove the starter motor with the positive wire attached.
+When working space is limited, this is better than removing the wire from the starter.

-- Remove the two bolts that secures the Starter Motor to the Transmission Housing.
+- Remove the two bolts that secure the starter motor to the transmission housing.

-- After removing the rear/right bolt, unbolt the Cable Bracket secured to the transmission.
-This will allow more wiggle room in removing the Starter Motor.
+- After removing the rear/right bolt, unbolt the cable bracket secured to the transmission.
+This will allow more wiggle room for removing the starter motor.

-Transfer the Positive Wire Lead from the Old Starter to the New Starter
+7. Transfer the Positive Wire Lead From the Old Starter to the New Starter

-Reverse the above procedure to install the new Starter Motor
+8. Reverse the Above Procedure to Install the New Starter Motor

-- Installation of the new starter can be performed by reversing the removal steps as previously outlined.
+- Install the new starter by reversing the removal steps outlined above.